Quick Links

 Learning Challenges:

-• How do boats float?
+• How do magnets attract and repel?

 National Curriculum Objectives: